premchander-revature/interviewquestions/Java Automation/testing-fundamentals-IS.md

 <blockquote>

-- Data-Driven Testing (DDT) is where data that is external to our functional tests, and is loaded and used to extend our automated test cases.
+- Data-Driven Testing (DDT) is where data that is external to our functional tests is loaded and used to extend our automated test cases.
 - Data-Driven Testing is taking a test, parameterizing it and then running that test with varying data.
 - We can take the same test case and run it with as many different inputs as we like, thus getting better coverage from a single test.
 - This could be an Excel document, an XML file, a MySQL database, etc.
-- Data driven testing allows the ability to build both positive and negative test cases into a single test.
+- Data-driven testing allows the ability to build both positive and negative test cases into a single test.

 </blockquote>
 </details>